-(Unaudited)
+(Unaudited) March 31, 2021

-December 31, 2020

-(expressed in US dollars unless otherwise noted)
+(expressed in US dollars and in thousands, except par value and per share amounts, unless otherwise noted)

-Nature of operations, corporate history, and going concern and management plans
+1 Nature of operations, corporate history, and going concern and management plans

 Nature of operations

 Kintara Therapeutics, Inc. (formerly DelMar Pharmaceuticals, Inc.) (the "Company") is a clinical stage drug development company with a focus on the development of novel cancer therapies for patients with unmet medical needs.
 The Company is developing two late-stage, Phase 3-ready therapeutics - VAL-083 for glioblastoma multiforme and REM-001 for cutaneous metastatic breast cancer.
 In order to accelerate the Company's development timelines, it leverages existing preclinical and clinical data from a wide range of sources.
 The Company may seek marketing partnerships in order to potentially offset clinical costs and to generate future royalty revenue from approved indications of its product candidates.